FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Design

-Our design further pipelines \textit{phase 1} and \textit{phase 2} to improve communication efficiency.
+Our scatter-reduce further pipelines \textit{phase 1} and \textit{phase 2} to improve communication efficiency.
 The pipelined phase includes a total of $n$ steps, as shown in Fig.~\ref{fig:pipelined_scatter_reduce}(b): \begin{itemize} \item In step $1$: worker $i$ uploads gradient split $i + 1$ to storage. \item In step $k$, for $2\leq k \leq n-1$: worker $i$ uploads gradient split $i+ k$ to storage while downloading split $i$ uploaded by worker $i -(k-1)$. \item In step $n$: worker $i$ downloads gradient split $i$ uploaded by worker $i+1$. \end{itemize} We use arithmetic modulo $n$ in the above.
-The communication time of each of the above steps is $\frac{s_{grad}}{n\cdot w} + t_{lat}$, and the total time for $n$ steps is $\frac{s_{grad}}{w} + n\cdot t_{lat}$.
-The synchronization time after pipelining is
+The communication time of each of the above steps is $\frac{s_{grad}}{n\cdot w} + t_{lat}$, and the time for $n$ steps is $\frac{s_{grad}}{w} + n\cdot t_{lat}$.
+The total synchronization time is

-Comparing \eqref{eq:pipelined_scatter} and \eqref{eq:old_scatter}, the pipelined scatter-reduce can achieve noticeable reduction in the transfer time, i.e. from $3 \frac{s_{grad}}{w} - \frac{2s_{grad}}{n\cdot w}$ to $2\frac{s_{grad}}{w}$.
-For example, for an AWS Lambda function with 70MB/s bandwidth, the data transfer time in synchronizing a 280MB model among 8 workers can be reduced by 27\%, from 11s to 8s.
-Although our design can suffer higher latency with the increase of workers, the latency is much smaller compared with the data transfer time, e.g. the measured $t_{lat}$ is less than $40$ms for AWS Lambda.
+Comparison of \eqref{eq:old_scatter} and \eqref{eq:pipelined_scatter} shows that the pipelined scatter-reduce achieves a noticeable reduction in the transfer time, i.e. from $3 \frac{s_{grad}}{w} - \frac{2s_{grad}}{n\cdot w}$ to $2\frac{s_{grad}}{w}$.
+For example, for an AWS Lambda function with 70MB/s bandwidth, the data transfer time of synchronizing a 280MB model among 8 workers can be reduced by 27\%, from 11s to 8s.
+Although our design can suffer higher latency with the increase of workers, the latency is much smaller than the data transfer time, e.g., the measured $t_{lat}$ is less than $40$ms for AWS Lambda.